OpenAPITools/openapi-generator/modules/openapi-generator/src/main/resources/sinatra/README.md

 ```

 ## Getting started
-This sample was generated with the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) project.
+This sample was generated with the [OpenAPI Generator](https://github.com/openapitools/openapi-generator) project.

 ```
 rackup -p 4567 config.ru